 In your CC&Rs, define what the consequences are for violating policies.
 Fining the offender is effective in enforcing most policies.
 We also suggest revoking privileges like using shared entertainment and fitness/recreation facilities.

 Work with the victim to get a restraining order against the offender.
 This is the most extreme course of action, but if the victim feels unsafe and threatened, this will be effective and will avoid the victim taking the association to court.
 Get a restraining order that’s appropriate for the type of harassment—the offender may be banned from stepping on the victim’s property or ordered to remain a specified distance away in public.

 Civil restraining orders are a serious matter, and so getting a court to grant you one may be a challenge.
-The California Courts system has composed a resource to see if you qualify for a civil restraining order.
+The California Courts system has composed a resource to see if you qualify for a civil restraining order (this resource can be useful regardless of what state your community is located in).
 You can ask for a restraining order if “the offender has abused (or threatened to abuse), stalked, or seriously harassed the victim and this victim is scared, seriously annoyed, or harassed.”
 However, what qualifies for a civil restraining order may vary by state.
 In many cases as well, harassment must be patterned behavior rather than isolated incidents.
 Having evidence of the harassment helps as well.

 Additionally, you can take the offender to court for breaking the law.